AegixLinux/website/content/en/docs/privacy/_index.md

 In recent years, it seems that we've forgotten, or never learned that real, strong, *three-letter-agency-proof* [encryption exists outside of apps](https://thequantitative.medium.com/) and is available to us all.
 It's just fairly inconvenient for a normal user on a day to day basis.

 There is an old, almost-cliche-at-this-point principle that __there is always a trade-off between security and convenience__.

-Here we are attempting to aid in that balancing act by making the most inconvenient and thus the most secure practices a bit more convenient and tolerable without compromising real security.
+With *Aegix Privacy Basics* we are attempting to aid in that balancing act by making the most inconvenient and thus the most secure practices a bit more convenient and tolerable without compromising real security.
 The focus here is practical cyber security for the individual, not security theater for the enterprise.

-*Continue for details*.
+*Continue reading for details*.

 <!-- ![Trust No One](/images/tno-album.png) -->
 <img src="/images/tno-album.png" alt="TNO Album Cover" width="350" />